kiahvaidya/DiscordMemeBot/README.md

 3. Deploy to Railway
    Push this project to GitHub.

-   Go to Railway → New Project → Deploy from GitHub.
+   Go to Render → New Project → Deploy from GitHub.

-   Add environment variables (DISCORD_TOKEN) in the Railway dashboard.
+   Add environment variables (DISCORD_TOKEN) in the Render dashboard.

    Set start command:
    python main.py